 The Medicare program may charge a late-enrollment penalty if you don’t enroll in certain Medicare programs or plans when you’re first eligible.
 Delaying enrollment could increase your out-of-pocket costs for your coverage.
 There are late-enrollment penalties for Medicare Part A, Medicare Part B, and Medicare Part D plans.

 It’s important to understand the period when you’re first eligible for Medicare.
 This period is called your Medicare Initial Enrollment Period (IEP), and if you qualify for Medicare by age, it starts three months before you turn 65, includes the month you turn 65, and ends three months later.
 It lasts for a total of seven months.

 Original Medicare refers to Medicare Part A (hospital insurance) and Part B (medical insurance).
 It is the government-sponsored health care program for those who qualify by age (usually 65 and over).
 You may also qualify for Medicare before age 65 if you receive Social Security disability benefits.
 Medicare Part D is optional prescription drug coverage, available from private Medicare-approved insurance companies.

-Note that another eligibility requirement for Medicare is American citizenship or permanent legal residence for at least five years in a row.
+Note that another eligibility requirement for Medicare is U.S. citizenship or permanent legal residence for at least five years in a row.

 Most Medicare beneficiaries get Medicare Part A premium-free.
 You won’t be charged a premium for Part A if you or your spouse worked at least 10 years (40 quarters) while paying Medicare taxes.
 And you’re automatically enrolled in Medicare Part A if you’re already collecting Social Security or Railroad Retirement benefits when you turn 65 or qualify through disability.